Diploma of Sports Management (High Performance)

 Academic Requirements:

-Completion of Year 12 with Band 2 or above in English EAL/D. Applicants with documented work experience and/or completion of a Certificate IV qualification (or equivalent) will also be considered.
+Completion of Year 12.
+No ATAR required.
+Applicants with documented work experience and/or completion of a Certificate IV qualification (or equivalent) will also be considered.

 English Proficiency Requirements (International Students):